Anytime 3D Object Reconstruction using Multi-modal Variational Autoencoder: Introduction

 \section{Introduction}

 When a human operator is teaming with robots in a remote location, establishing a shared visual perception of the remote location is crucial for a successful team operation.
-Particularly, object recognition is a key element for semantic scene reconstruction and object-oriented simultaneous localization and mapping (SLAM)~\cite{slam++,categorySpecificSLAM,yang2019cubeslam,bowman2017probabilistic,doherty2019multimodal}.
-In this paper, we focus on the camera-based approaches for representing 3D object information~\cite{renderforcnn, dataDriven3Dvoxel}.
-An object can be defined in terms of various characteristics such as the scale, texture, orientation, and 3D shape.
-In general, these disentangled features follow non-linear and intractable distributions.
-With the recent development of 2D and 3D Convolutional Neural Network (CNN) architectures, it is achievable to map 2D images to such complex object features.
-Especially, a number of methods have been proposed for 3D shape inference that humans can intuitively recognize as well~\cite{MVCNN,GIFT,vector_representation,deepPano,pairwise,panorama}.
+For reliable scene understanding, object recognition is a key element for semantic scene reconstruction and object-oriented simultaneous localization and mapping (SLAM)~\cite{slam++,categorySpecificSLAM,yang2019cubeslam,bowman2017probabilistic,doherty2019multimodal}.
+In this case, 3D shape understanding of object can be exploited for semantic reconstruction~\cite{renderforcnn, dataDriven3Dvoxel,fu2021single}.
+This 3D information can be obtained by directly scanning objects using LIDAR or depth camera, or by network estimation from other visual sensory data such as 2D images.

-The use of the autoencoder (AE) has been particularly successful where latent variables compressed from the 2D observation by the encoder can be converted to the 3D shape using the decoder~\cite{myIROS2018,myICRA2019,marrnet,image2mesh,3D_GAN}.

-In the remote human-robot teaming context, it is challenging to support real-time sharing of visual perception from a robot in a limited communication environment as the amount of visual sensory data is significantly larger when compared to that of wave, text, or other $1$D signals.
-In this case, the observed 2D images of objects can be compressed to a $1$D latent vector by using the encoder embedded on an on-board computer of a robot.
+In the remote human-robot teaming context, it is challenging to support real-time sharing of 2D or 3D perception from a robot in a limited communication environment as the amount of visual or 3D sensory data is significantly larger when compared to that of wave, text, or other low-dimensional signals.
+In this case, most deep network structures can be utilized to obtain compressed latent variables, since a deep network is an inference functions constructed by compositing multiple non-linear functions.
+The network can be divided into two parts at any intermediate layer, and the low-dimensional output of that layer can be used as the compressed latent variables.
+Therefore, we can regard a deep network as an encoder-decoder architecture where latent variables compressed from the 2D or 3D observation by the encoder can be converted to the 3D shape using the decoder~\cite{myIROS2018,myICRA2019,marrnet,image2mesh,3D_GAN, wang2018pixel2mesh, popov2020corenet}.
+The observed objects can be compressed to a low-dimensional latent vector by using the encoder embedded on an on-board computer of a robot.
 With this characteristic, the AE structure can be adopted for data compression and data transmission to address the bottleneck issue in the communication network.
 Rather than transmitting the entire 2D or 3D information, telecommunication can be performed more efficiently in real-time by transmitting only the compressed vectors.
-These vectors can easily be disentangled to the 3D shape by the decoder on the remote human operator's end.
+These vectors can easily be reconstructed to the 3D shape by the decoder on the remote human operator's end.